Organice/django-organice/docs/installation.rst

   ..

-    *IMPORTANT!* As soon as you're finished evaluating: If you're planning to create your content locally make sure you use the same database engine for local development and production.
+    *NOTE:* If you're planning to create your content locally make sure you use the same database engine for local development and production.
 Your plan of moving the whole database content from development to production will give you major headaches otherwise.
+And, use Sqlite for evaluating only!

 Deployment to Production
 ========================